GemsLab/Network-Data-Career-Transitions/readme.md

 # About

 This repository hosts two anonymized network datasets of post-PhD career transitions and trajectories in computing research.
-We analyzed this data to study the evolution of computing research as a profession on the levels of individuals (people with PhDs in computer science), organizations (companies, schools, agencies, etc), and sectors (one of academia, industry, or government).
+We analyzed this data in a [paper](https://arxiv.org/abs/1805.06534) studying the evolution of computing research as a profession on the levels of individuals (people with PhDs in computer science), organizations (companies, schools, agencies, etc), and sectors (one of academia, industry, or government).

 # Data directory contents